yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 ## Pin setup
 - 5V pin should be connected to a 5V power supply (can be drawn from the STM)
 - Trigger pin should be connected to the STM in GPIO Output mode
-- Echo pin should be connected to the STM in GPIO Input mode
+- Echo pin should be connected to the STM in GPIO_EXTI mode (will be explained later)
 - The GND pin should be connected to the GND node of the circuit

 ## Pulse generation